yocarrotyo/HammockHelper/WeeklyReflection.md

 I need to figure out a generic Dao, and also figure out why the name of my project is appearing in AWS Tomcat as the user display exercise.
 I am using a really useless user display jsp for my first deployment of my project.
 Getting concerned about the jsp aspects of it.

 ## Week 7 (Started Oct 14)
+* Started building Generic Dao.
+* Added form-based authentication as part of the exercise.
+I want to have an admin role but don't think I can actually build out functionality that the admin would perform for my MVP.
+Contributing data will be available to Campers for now, that's the default user role that is assigned to everyone

+## Week 8 (Started Oct 21)
+* Researched and implemented consumption of the ZIP code api, at least for trivial case.
+My project is a great use case for this API because the rural locations of the state parks are far ennough apart that the ZIP code can approximate their location.
+For urban sites the ZIP code is not precise enough, would have to use some kind of latitude and longitude measurement.

+## Week 9 (Started Oct 28)
+* Struggled with re-deploying to AWS after implementing user authentication.
+I think this is because my application context in IntelliJ was HammockHelper_war but I thought it was supposed to be HammockHelper
+* Updated the gitignore file to exclude my database credentials.
+Removed sensitive files from the github cache.

+## Week 10 (Started Nov 4)
+* Avoided project.
+Afraid of AWS.

+## Week 11 (Started Nov 11)
+* Did pretty much nothing.
+Team project going on.
+Started working at Target this week, plus it was Etan's birthday, so majorly distracted.
+* In hindsight, doing nothing this week was my tragic accident.

+## Week 12 (Started Nov 18)
+* Fixed my generic DAO based on what we learned in the group project.
+Yay!
+Tiny amount of momentum restored!

+## Week 13 (Started Nov 25)
+* Could have done more because Thanksgiving was cancelled BUT I spent like 15 hours trying to bake a single pumpkin pie because of oven issues, also I felt guilty because I had gone so late to get daffodil bulbs that the only thing left were pre-chilled paperwhites and they were literally starting to sprout in the bag.
+I expect there is a 30% chance I will have flowers come Spring.
+* Properly figured out the search of the campsite table, my first JSP that actually returns results someone would want to see instead of random user data.
+Yay :)
+* Got a CSS template and modified it slightly to look decently accetpable.
+This can be a time-suck and distraction!!!
+There are millions of little things to change but none of them are really important right now.

+## Week 14 (Started Dec 2)
+* Worked out handling the results sent back by the ZIP code API.
+I am proud to say I did this in a rather TDD-manner.
+I made sure ZIp codes were coming back from the API first, then parks, then resolved those to sites, then to hammock-friendly sites.
+They aren't displaying correctly.
+The results are stored in a hashmap and the inner object isn't accessible with the way my loop is set up.
+* Continued working on CSS, but trying not to get distracted by the little inconsistencies.
+* Bought a domain name for the project for the future. #RetailTherapy
+* Reviewed unit tests for thoroughness, realized I maybe need to build more using DAOs of other entities (most were copied from back when user and role were my only tables).
+* Stole Paula's code to build sign-up page to be able to register a new user.
+* Tried to implement a captcha as Paula has.
+Got a key on Google, otherwise failed.
+* Prepped presentation

+## Week 15 (Started Dec 9)
+* Fixed problems with displaying the contents of my HashMap of nearby campsites.
+Needed a nested for-loop.
+Decided the data review function wouldn't be worth implementing without doing it propertly using a Review table.
+Built this out.
+Simplified the Review and Campsite tables by getting rid of the site rating concept.
+Had to rebuild database tables, which feels so risky to do.
+* Wrote a data validation utility to clean up data in Review and copy data with a high confidence score from Review to Campsite.
+This feels like the "special sauce" of my whole web app.
+Learned (sort of) to implement the Comparator interface in order to remove duplicate Reviews with inferior confidence scores!
+Currently, there's no limit on the number of times people can add a "review" for a certain campsite.
+I do not deal with validating information as it's submitted to the Review table, relying on the human review process for that, which is sort of silly.
+In the future, the submission process should include only creating a new row in Review when there is another review with the same park and campsite nunmber, but a DIFFERENT hammock capacity.
+Reviews that are the same should just result in increasing the confidence score of the existing one automatically, meaning that entry would be copied to the Campsite table right away.
+I probably didn't test enough corner cases of the validation utility to validate that it *really* works exactly the way I think it does.
+* Refactored some servlets to avoid monstrous doGet and doPost methods.
+Some still are too large/rambling, but I thouoght refactoring this late was risky and could introduce errors.
+This is especially true for the servlets that have more code built in for handling null result type of situations...scared to break them.
+* Wanted to implement better data checking for the campsite submissions, but deprioritized in favor of getting it all working on AWS.
+YOu can enter total garbage as a campsite number, like 34t5DF*(&#$$Tghs.
+Well, if Hammocker Helper were a company, I'd be paying a lot for human data review.
+* Attempted to implement loading the API target for the ZIP code API from a properties file.
+I kept getting the inStream parameter is null error.
+Internet suggested my Resources folder wasn't really known to Intellij as a Resources folder, but that wasn't right.
+Theory: the properties file isn't in the classpath.
+But I don't know how to get it there.
+I gave up.
+* Wrote more unit tests, but could not get coverage to go up.
+* Tested everything 10 billion times and kept finding little errors.
+I ultimately took out the "summary table" that displays to users after they have either submitted or reviewed data.
+I was sharing this page between to servlets/functions and it was too confusing.
+Especially since the Review table can have many duplicate entries.
+* To get ready to deploy to amazon, rebuilt database tables in Amazon.
+Struggles with foreign keys as usual.
+But was able to resolve after being very careful with mysqldump.
+* Figured out that my struggles with authentication were due to not re-assigning read access to Tomcat